mikelduffy/codewithus/README.md

 # CodeWithMe #

 ## Overview ##
-CodeWithUs is a collaborative real-time code editing enviornment.
+CodeWithUs is a collaborative real-time code editing environment.
+This project was created for my Hack Reactor MVP.

 ## Features ##
 - Multiple users can edit the same file